cfengine/documentation/welcome.markdown

 * [Policy Workflow][Policy Workflow]
 * [Syntax, Identifiers, and Names][Syntax, identifiers and names]
 * [Promise Types and Attributes][Promise Types and Attributes]

+### CFEngine Versions ###

+#### Community Edition ####

+Built upon well-established theory and high-quality engineering practices, CFEngine has enjoyed an outstanding security record over its 20-year history.

+CFEngine Community is licensed under the Gnu General Public License GPL, version 3 and available as a free-of charge download or in source form.

+#### Enterprise Edition ####

+CFEngine Enterprise contains the following additional features:

+* Graphical User Interface for Design Center
+* Design Center sketches with integrated monitoring and reporting
+* Delegation of System Administrator Tasks
+* Version Control for Sketches
+* Increased scalability
+* Configurable Data Feeds
+* Federation and SQL Reporting

 ### Design Center ###